-There are five types of non-insurance entities at Travelers, and they are included in our Enterprise Risk Management framework.
+There are five types of non-insurance entities at Travelers, and they are included in our Enterprise Risk Management (ERM) framework.
 However, these entities all relate to the insurance operations and are not considered to be material sources of risk to the enterprise.
-The five types are: (i) the ultimate parent holding company and the intermediate holding companies, (ii) the servicing companies for the group's operational activities, (iii) providers of insurance related services, (iv) managing general agents for certain of our insurance entities, and (v) investment holding companies.
+The five types are: (1) the ultimate parent holding company and the intermediate holding companies, (2) the servicing companies for the group's operational activities, (3) providers of insurance-related services, (4) managing general agents for certain of our insurance entities and (5) investment holding companies.

 As a large property and casualty insurance enterprise, we are exposed to many risks.
-These risks are a function of the environments within which Travelers operates.
+These risks are a function of the products we write and the environments within which Travelers operates.
 Since certain risks can be correlated with other risks, an event or a series of events can impact multiple areas of Travelers simultaneously and have a material effect on our results of operations, financial position and/or liquidity.
-These exposures require an entity-wide view of risk and an understanding of the potential impact on all aspects of our operations.
-It also requires Travelers to manage our risk-taking to be within our risk appetite in a prudent and balanced effort to create and preserve value for all of our stakeholders.
-This approach to company-wide risk evaluation and management is commonly called Enterprise Risk Management (ERM).
+These exposures require an entitywide view of risk and an understanding of the potential impact on all aspects of our operations.
+They also require Travelers to manage our risk-taking to be within our risk appetite in a prudent and balanced effort to create and preserve value for all of our stakeholders.
+This approach to companywide risk evaluation and management is commonly called Enterprise Risk Management.
 ERM activities involve both the identification and assessment of a broad range of risks and the execution of synchronized strategies to effectively manage such risks.
 Effective ERM also includes the determination of our risk capital needs, which takes into account regulatory requirements and credit rating considerations, in addition to economic and other factors.